 Victims of persecution

-You can see buzzards in many color variations.
+You can see buzzards in many colour variations.
 From very dark, almost black to very light ones.
-Some think that a buzzard becomes lighter in color as it ages.
+Some think that a buzzard becomes lighter in colour as it ages.
 Or that the lighter birds are Scandinavian winter guests.
 But neither is the case.
 A buzzard simply has a very varied plumage, that is actually genetically determined.
 Elena Kappers of the University of Groningen and the Max Planck Institute for Ornithology is researching this for her doctoral study.
-Through this website or via waarneming.nl you can enter an observation of a buzzard and its color pattern.
+Through this website or via waarneming.nl you can enter an observation of a buzzard and its colour pattern.
 The number of collected observations from the Netherlands is somewhat disappointing however.

-Whatever color the bird has, the buzzard is still a beautiful animal.
+Whatever colour the bird has, the buzzard is still a beautiful animal.
 Especially when the youngsters have flown out and and the entire young family can be seen soaring on a thermal.
 Their call sounds a bit like a meowing cat.
 So if you hear this sound, take a look up in the air.
 You may see five, six or even more buzzards flying around there.
 A beautiful view.

 This article was originally published in Dutch on January 22nd 2017